etourdot/xincproc/README.md

 [xpath]: http://www.w3.org/2005/04/xpointer-schemes/xpath
 [xmlns]: http://www.w3.org/TR/xptr-xmlns/

-For a complete documentation see our [project site](http://xincproc.etourdot.org)
+For a complete documentation see the [project site](http://xincproc.etourdot.org)

 ## How to use
 ### API Usage